brendanwhit/pocs-final-project/docs/index.md

 After calculating the area of each shock event,
 I recorded the maximum shock event for each word to determine the most shocking words.

+{% include image.html url="plots/rip-2018.jpg" description="Figure 2: An
+example of a word, "rip", that has multiple shock events in 2018." %}

 With the formulas for finding shocking events and calculating the magnitude of the maximum event for each word,